-This book is the now famous edition of Seguidillas by Fernando Sor, edited by Brian Jeffery, which was the first time that these songs had ever been published since their own day.
-They are witty and amorous songs in Spanish for voice with guitar (or piano) accompaniment.
-64 pages.
-Re-engraved.
-With an English translation for each text and with a full introduction explaining what exactly seguidillas are.
+Fernando Sor’s Seguidillas are twelve witty and amorous songs in Spanish for voice with guitar (or piano) accompaniment.
+The book has twelve songs, with an English translation for each text and with a full introduction explaining what exactly seguidillas are.
 The guitar accompaniments are mostly not difficult.
-With photographs of two songs from the MSS in which they are found, and a facsimile reprint of Sor’s own article “Le Bolero”.
+With photographs of two songs from the MSS in which they are found, and a complete facsimile reprint of Sor’s own article “Le Bolero”.

 Here is Teresa Berganza singing “Un canónigo quiero” on Youtube from this book: